Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Systematic study of the Thomas-Fermi Galaxy solutions with a central supermassive black hole

 Similarly to the halo mass $ M_h $, the galaxy temperature $ T_0 $ increases with $ \xi_0 $ at fixed $ A $.
 On the other hand, at fixed $ \xi_0 > 0 $, $ T_0 $ increases when the absolute value of $ A $ increases.

-In absence of a black-hole, the galaxy temperature $ T_0 $ tends to zero for $ A \to \infty $ while in the presence of a central black-hole, we find that $ T_0 $ is always {\it larger} than the {\it non zero minimal value}:
+In the absence of a black hole, the galaxy temperature $ T_0 $ tends to zero for $ A \to \infty $, while in the presence of a central black hole we find that $ T_0 $ is always {\it larger} than the {\it non zero minimal value}: